 Are You The Invisible Woman?

 I love superhero movies.
-Who can resist a good Batman movie, or Halle Berry playing the role of Storm in the X-men series?
+Who can resist a good Batman movie, or Gal Gadot playing the role of Wonder Woman?
 I think it was one of the Spiderman movies where the hero comes to the epiphany that his super powers were not just for fun and games.
 With super powers comes super responsibility.
 He then embraces his super powers as his contribution to his fellow citizens.

 There’s a “super power” that you may have been given, but you probably didn’t ask for it and you definitely don’t want it.
 It’s amazing how many high level female executives have this power.
 In this case, the epiphany needed is not to embrace, but rather to reject this unwanted and unsolicited “gift.”